fimbault/gnap-utils/README.md

-# gnap-issue-scan
+# gnap-utils

-Justin created a nice utility to check against closed issues referenced in the text
+* issue scan: check against closed issues referenced in the text
+* crypto examples: update crypto examples in the spec